tensorflow/datasets/docs/api_docs/python/tfds/download/DownloadManager.md

 )
 ```

-Downlaod and extract given url_or_urls.
+Download and extract given url_or_urls.

 Is roughly equivalent to: